zoot101/snapraid-daily/README.md

 # snapraid-daily
-Bash Script for the automation of all essential SnapRAID functions with in-built email notifications and monitoring of the number of deletions/moves.
+A simple Bash Script for the automation of all essential SnapRAID functions with in-built email notifications and monitoring of the number of deletions/moves.

 # Introduction